Your Guide to FedRAMP Diagrams

 - Be sure to align with the key concepts and principles outlined by FedRAMP

-- Always include a legend
+- Always include a comprehensive legend

-- Depict all services leveraged from the underlying Infrastructure as a Service (IaaS) / Platform as a Service (PaaS)
+- Depict all services leveraged from the underlying Infrastructure as a Service (IaaS) / Platform as a Service (PaaS) / Software as a Service (SaaS) and identify any services that are not FedRAMP authorized

-- Depict all ingress / egress points and external entities that access the system (e.g., Agency users, CSP admins)
+- Depict all ingress / egress points

-- alternate processing site
+- Alternate processing site

 - Be sure to use the legend to differentiate between external services that are FedRAMP-authorized and those that are not.
 Agency sponsors will need to understand and accept the risk associated with external services that process / store / transmit federal data or sensitive system information (for example: system log files, vulnerability scan data)